simplitech/simpli-sql/VIRTUALSELECT_DOCUMENTATION.md

 While the Query class concatenates the query string as the methods are being called, the VirtualSelect uses a different approach, storing all the required fields and operations individually.

-Since VirtualSelect stores things individually, we can do things in a smarter way, but sadly we can't write raw queries.
+Since VirtualSelect stores things individually, we can do things in a smarter way, but sadly there is some tiny limitations on raw queries.
-So if you need to make a raw query you should use the Query class.
+So there is some specific operations that works only with the Query class.

 # Learn by example